403errors/403errors/README.md

 - 👋 Hi, I’m @Saitama-from-IITM
 - 👀 I’m interested in Web and iOS Developement.
-- 🌱 I’m currently persuing B.Tech. from NA21.
+- 🌱 I’m currently persuing B.Tech. from IITM.
 - 📫 You can reach me by mail : na21b061@smail.iitm.ac.in

 <!---